jwsbck/gyroidos.github.io/_docs/certification.md

 - TOC
 {:toc}

-trust|me can be used to support different certification processes.
+GyroidOS can be used to support different certification processes.
-Some of the provided security features should allow to be used as TSF for Common Criteria certification with trust|me as part of the Target of Evaluation (TOE).
+Some of the provided security features should allow to be used as TSF for Common Criteria certification with GyroidOS as part of the Target of Evaluation (TOE).
-As part of the trusted connector trust|me already got the IDS-ready label (Trust Profile) after having its implementation concept evaluated.
+As part of the trusted connector GyroidOS already got the IDS-ready label (Trust Profile) after having its implementation concept evaluated.

-Remember that we only describe the features which are supported by the mainline implementation of trust|me (consisting of the container management layer daemon _cmld_, the smartcard and security helper daemon _scd_, the trusted platform module 2 helper daemon _tmp2d_) and the provided yocto based CML distribution, companioned by its reference c0 implementation trustx-coreos.
+Remember that we only describe the features which are supported by the mainline implementation of GyroidOS (consisting of the container management layer daemon _cmld_, the smartcard and security helper daemon _scd_, the trusted platform module 2 helper daemon _tmp2d_) and the provided yocto based CML distribution, companioned by its reference c0 implementation trustx-coreos.